August 1, 2019

 export default Home

-The handleButtonPress event takes each object from the state and using props.navigation.navigate it figures out that when the button is pressed, the app user has to be navigated on the next screen or route called Browser.
-This is where react-navigation comes to use.
-When navigating the to the next screen, you are also passing the link and the title of each web view from the state.
-These values can be easily obtained in the Browser screen using navigation parameters.
+The handleButtonPress event takes each object from the state and uses props.navigation.navigate it figures out that when the button is pressed, the app user has to be navigated to the next screen or route called Browser.
+This is where react-navigation comes into use.

 You will get the following result in the simulator running the application.